 The first time I did a Whole30, I was working at a gym and my co-workers wanted to do the Whole30 as a group.
 I must admit, doing this with other motivated people is highly recommended.
 You get accountability partners to help keep you on track as well as cheerleaders who want to see you grow.

-Whole30 helps reset your system by teaching you how and what clean whole foods to eat to nourish your body.
+Whole30 helps reset your system by teaching you how and what clean, whole foods nourish your body.
 During my first week, I experienced withdrawals from sugars and unhealthy fats that I was used to consuming.
 One of the most shocking discoveries for me personally is that I didn’t realize how many foods I was eating that contained sugar, inflammatory oils, and other ingredients I had previously overlooked, despite them being labeled a healthier option.

 During my first Whole30, the most notable victory was conquering my sugar cravings.
-Turns out, I had a real addiction – candy, cupcakes (especially red velvet!), my sugar tooth was not messing around.
-Sticking to the Whole30 rules, I kicked the habit in about two weeks (though the timing is different for everyone!).
-At the half way point, my body truly wanted to eat cleaner.
+Turns out, I had a real addiction – candy, and cupcakes (especially red velvet), my sugar tooth was not messing around.
+Sticking to the Whole30 rules, I kicked the habit in about two weeks (though the timing is different for everyone).
+At the halfway point, my body truly wanted to eat cleaner.
 With a much cleaner diet, a side benefit is that I lost about 10lbs and a few inches around my waist.

-During my second time doing Whole30, I fully immersed myself into Whole30 and wanted it to be more than just a 30 day food challenge this time around.
-I wanted it to be a lifestyle shift, I wanted to make healthy decisions consistently, and not just because I was doing a 30 day challenge.
+During my second time doing Whole30, I fully immersed myself in Whole30.
+I wanted it to be more than just a 30-day food challenge this time around.
+I wanted it to be a lifestyle shift, I wanted to make healthy decisions consistently, and not just because I was doing a 30-day challenge.

 And the craziest thing for me, I fell in love with vegetables.
 Eating them no longer felt like a chore.